noiseprotocol/noise_spec/noise.md

 The pattern name is `Noise_NN`.
 The empty parentheses indicate that neither party is initialized with any key pairs.
-The tokens "e" and/or "s" in parentheses indicate that the initatior is initialized with the corresponding key pairs.
-The tokens "re" and/or "rs" indicate the same thing for the responder.
+The tokens "e" and/or "s" in parentheses would indicate that the initatior is initialized with the corresponding key pairs.
+The tokens "re" and/or "rs" would indicate the same thing for the responder.

 Pre-messages are shown as descriptors prior to the delimiter "\-\-\-\-\-\-".